taoria/StringTranser/README.md

 # StringTranser
-this is ascii anime generator based on OpenCV and QT
+this is an ascii anime generator based on OpenCV and QT